nruotsal/node-iso11649/README.md

 ```

 RF creditor reference can be generated also without existing reference.
-In that case epoch timestamp with finnish checksum at the end is used.
+In that case epoch timestamp increased with random number and finnish checksum at the end is used.

-Example of the result in the time of writing this.
+**NOTE**: While this provides some level of randomness, uniqueness is not guaranteed.
+In production, it is best to use cryptographically secure random numbers at least as a part of the reference.

+Example result:

 ```js
 import {generate} from 'node-iso11649'